technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 19 - Configure Microsoft Teams chat in Customer Service.md

 2. In **Embedded chat using Teams**, select **Manage**.
 3. Under **Connect chats to Dynamics 365 records**, select the record type you want to configure.
 4. Select **Save**.

+      ![A screenshot of a computer Description automatically generated](./media/media19/image7.1.png)

 ## Task 3: To add a record type to link chats to Dynamics 365 records
 1. Under **Connect chats to Dynamics 365 records**, select **Add record types**.

+      ![A screenshot of a computer Description automatically generated](./media/media19/image8.1.png)

 2. On the **Allow chats to be connected to this record type** page, in **Choose record type**, select the name of the record type you want to use.
 3. Select **Save**.

+      ![A screenshot of a computer Description automatically generated](./media/media19/image9.1.png)

 ## Task 4: Assign permissions to disconnect chats for specific user
 1. In the Customer Service admin center or Contact Center admin center, go to **Agent experience**, select **Collaboration**.
 2. In **Embedded chat using Teams**, select **Manage**.
 3. Under **Connect chats with Dynamics 365 records**, select the record type you want to configure, for example, Case.

+      ![A screenshot of a computer Description automatically generated](./media/media19/image10.1.png)

 4. On the **Case settings** pane, in the **Disconnecting chats**, toggle on or off Record owner can disconnect chats and/or Chat connector can disconnect chat, depending on your preferences.
 5. Select **Save**.

+      ![A screenshot of a computer Description automatically generated](./media/media19/image11.1.png)

 ## Task 5: Configure the ability for users to join chats
 1. In the Customer Service admin center or Contact Center admin center, go to **Agent experience**, select **Collaboration**.
 2. In **Embedded chat using Teams**, select **Manage**.
 3. On the **Microsoft Teams collaboration and chat** page, in **Connect chats to Dynamics 365 records**, select the specific record type (for example, Case), and then in the settings pane, toggle **Join chat** on or off.

+      ![A screenshot of a computer Description automatically generated](./media/media19/image12.1.png)

 4. Select **Save**.